-The client or server may communicate using access tokens even when their dialog does not pertain to authentication or authorization.
+The client or server may communicate using tokens even when their dialog does not pertain to authentication or authorization.
 With each request, the client may package information it needs to send to the server in the form of a token, although, it wouldn’t be called an access token in that case.
 You’ll observe later that the login dialog of Bookyard Client sends the user’s username and password in such a token when making a login request to the Bookyard server.
 That is an example usage of a token of such kind but not for the purposes of behaving like an access token.

-Scenario 2: The Distributed Web and OAuth
+Scenario 2: The Distributed Web and OAuth 2.0